Slovakia Visa: Requirements, Application Process & Fees

 4. Is travel insurance mandatory for a Slovakia visa?

-A: According to Slovakia visa rules, visitors must provide Travel medical insurance with €30,000 coverage for all Schengen countries.
+A: According to Slovak visa rules, visitors must provide Travel medical insurance with €30,000 coverage for all Schengen countries.
 Go Kite Tours provides recommendations for insurance providers that simplify the visa application process.

 5. Why should I choose Go Kite Tours for my Slovakia visa from India?